Our Impact

 Campaign Funds for Childcare

 Vote Mama Lobby is building a future where childcare costs are no longer an obstacle for parents and caregivers pursuing public office.
 As the only organization working to authorize Campaign Funds for Childcare (CFCC) in all 50 states, Vote Mama Lobby is ensuring that state-level candidates have access to this critical resource already available to federal candidates.
-To date, 39 states (plus DC) have already enacted rulings allowing state and local candidates to use campaign funds on childcare expenses.
-Removing this financial barrier is critical to making public office accessible to young families and ensuring their voices are represented at the decision-making table.

 Campaign Funds for Security

-No one should have to choose between their safety and running for office.
-But that’s the reality for far too many candidates today—especially women, moms, and candidates of color.
+No one should have to choose between their safety and running for office, but that’s the reality for many candidates today—especially women, moms, and candidates of color.
 Political violence, doxxing, and death threats have become far too commonplace in America, which is why Campaign Funds for Security (CFS) is such a critical resource.
-CFS is already permissible at the federal level, and Vote Mama Lobby is the only organization working to authorize CFS in all 50 states, ensuring that state-level candidates have the same protections when running for, and serving in office.

 Our government was designed for wealthy, white, land-owning men in the 18th century.
 It’s no wonder that our structures don’t support women (especially moms) serving in office.
 If we don’t address the structural barriers within our own legislatures, moms will always be an afterthought in political representation.
 Vote Mama Lobby advocates for the commonsense changes necessary to bring our government into the 21st century.

-Increase legislator pay and make state legislatures full-time
+Pay legislators a livable wage and make state legislatures full-time

 If we want everyday Americans to be able to represent us in office, legislative service needs to be treated as a job, not a volunteer opportunity.
 State legislators are not guaranteed health insurance or retirement benefits, which can be an insurmountable barrier unless officeholders are independently wealthy or have a spouse through whom they can get coverage.
 At both the federal and state levels (with the exception of Colorado), there is no paid family and medical leave, forcing legislators to make the impossible choice between caring for their family or serving their community.